 t is an minimalistic tool to take notes.

-Instead of using a web editor or some native app that under the hood is a web page, or even a fully bloated app to take your notes and store it on someone elses server with their proprietary software and APIs we rather choose to use something way more simple, a combination of two very well documented, free and trusted tools: git and markdown.
+Instead of using a web editor or some web browser disguised as a native app, or even a giant and sluggish app to simple write text notes and store it on someone else "cloud" with their proprietary software and APIs we rather choose to use something way more simple, a combination of two very well documented, free and trusted tools: git and markdown.

 t is designed to be completely simple and out of your way.
 Especially